Project Xanadu: Even More Hindsight

 The later (and much more obscure) book Future of Information was also interesting for an unusual structure of chapters, where you could read in multiple orders, with a central summary chapter.

 I briefly poked at the Xanadu PCs, impressed that they were running at all, but I and most of the party-goers bounced off them.
 The UI was too alien.
-We really needed to see Peter demo them, or something like that: hypertext systems do not lend themselves to immediate exploration, especially when they are running in OSes on computers no one there has used in 25 years, if ever.
+We really needed to see James demo them, or something like that: hypertext systems do not lend themselves to immediate exploration, especially when they are running in OSes on computers no one there has used in 25 years, if ever.

 But I didn’t need to use them much to look at the screen displaying the stereotypical Project Xanadu demo, the opening of the Book of Genesis with its famous lines zig-zagging off to the right to denote transclusions or commentary on passages, and have a sudden realization: